codermattt/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-touch-prints the absolute path name of the current working directory
+pwd-prints the absolute path name of the current working directory